Summer Academy Weeks

 ● Presentation packet

-● Camera: There are many photo opportunities during on-site tours of NASA Langley Research Center and a variety of field trips.
+● Camera: There are many photo opportunities during on-site tours of NASA Langley Research Center.
 It is suggested that you bring a camera and take advantage of this great opportunity to capture the past, present, and future of the space program!
-Small video cameras are also allowed.

 ● Scientific or graphing calculator

-● Spending Money: All meals, field trips, and lodging are provided for students and teachers.
+● Spending Money: All meals, transportation while at the Summer Academy, and lodging are provided for students and teachers.
 Spending money should be brought for items such as additional snacks and souvenirs.

 FROM POINTS EAST, SOUTH